 (3) The registered veterinary surgeon must keep the record for a period of 7 years.

-[Regulation 29C inserted in Gazette 19 Oct 2007 p.
+[Regulation 29C inserted: Gazette 19 Oct 2007 p.
 5612-13.]

 30. Clinical record of supply or prescription of scheduled drug

 (1) A registered veterinary surgeon who supplies or prescribes a scheduled drug must make a clinical record of the supply or prescription.